mjwelchphd/ssltransportagent/README.md

 10. A method to validate AUTH PLAIN (Linux CRYPT) hashes.

 #### It comes with a fully fleshed out SMTP receiver
-The ssltransportagentgemtest.rb application implements a simple receiver in an email server.
+The ssltransportagentgemtest.rb application implements a simple receiver for an email server.
 This test program not only verifies whether or not the gem is functioning correctly, but also serves to demonstrate how to build an application that sits on top of ssltransportagent gem.

 Too often the problem with using an otherwise useful gem is the lack of documentation.
 Even *very* important classes like SSLSocket sometimes have too little documentation to be able to implement their functionality.
 In fact, most of the posts on the Internet on how to use SSL Sockets **_are wrong!_** If you really want to know how it's done correctly, study the lib/ssltransportagent.rb file in this gem.